-If you're looking to cut clutter in your bathroom, one of the best thing you can do is to store less stuff in the bathroom.
+If you're looking to cut clutter in your bathroom, one of the best thing you can do is to store less stuff in there.
 What should you store in your bathroom?
 The short answer is not much.
 You want to keep this area as serene and as organized as possible to get you in and out as quickly as possible on a busy weekday morning.
 It could also be a hazard to have a lot of extra stuff hanging around your bathroom.

 Is your bathroom a big mess?
 Can't find what you need when you need it?
 Then use this list of items as a guide to what you should absolutely store in your bathroom, and which ones you should never store in your bathroom.